canopy-js/canopy-js/README.md

 The book is also a shelf.
 The data itself is the class.
 A point is put in a place.
-And it becomes a place for more points.
+And then becomes a place for more points.
 Thus does the surface expand.
 The more had, the more room for having.
 We use speech to navigate speech.